-In earlier versions, only classes that appeared in the jConnect CLASSPATH were accessible, that is, if a jConnect application attempted to access an instance of a class that was not in the local CLASSPATH, a java.lang.ClassNotFound exception would result.
+In versions of jConnect earlier than 6.05, only classes that appeared in the jConnect CLASSPATH were accessible, that is, if a jConnect application attempted to access an instance of a class that was not in the local CLASSPATH, a java.lang.ClassNotFound exception would result.

-jConnect version 6.0 and later implements DynamicClassLoader (DCL) to load a class directly from an Adaptive Server Anywhere or Adaptive Server server and use it as if it were present in the local CLASSPATH.
+jConnect version 6.05 and later implements DynamicClassLoader (DCL) to load a class directly from an SQL Anywhere or Adaptive Server server and use it as if it were present in the local CLASSPATH.